ncatlab/nlab-content/pages/9/5/2/0/259/content.md

 Analogously, every [[directed topological space]] $X$ has naturally a [[fundamental (∞,1)-category]] given by a quasi-category whose $k$-cells are maps $\Delta^k_{Top} \to X$ that map the 1-[[simplicial skeleton|skeleton]] of the topological simplex in an order-preserving way to directed paths in $X$.

-The [[directed homotopy theory]] that would state that this or a similar construction exhausts all quasicategories up to equivalence, does not quite exist yet.
+The [[directed homotopy theory]] which would state that this, or a similar construction, exhausts all quasicategories up to equivalence is not yet known.

 ## Constructions in quasi-categories

-The point of quasi-categories is that they are supposed to provide a fully [[homotopy theory|homotopy-theoretic]] refinement of the ordinary notion of [[category]].
-In particular, all the familiar constructions of [[category theory]] have natural analogs in the context of quasi-categories.
+The point of quasi-categories is that they are supposed to provide a fully [[homotopy theory|homotopy-theoretic]] refinement of the ordinary notion of a [[category]].
+In particular, all the familiar constructions of [[category theory]] have natural analogues in the context of quasi-categories.
 See for instance

 * [[hom-object in a quasi-category]]